HurleyWong/gridsome-starter-notes-hurley/content/posts/opennebula-and-oca.md

 You are provided with the bulk of the code that demonstrates a basic Open- Nebula Cloud API functionality for a VM.
 The client program will provide some basic information such as a VM template and get various bits of tasks performed, e.g. instantiate a VM.
 The source code supplied to you is not complete and therefore needs completion.
 The work required is broken down into a series of small steps that you should follow, in the order shown, to complete the exercise.

 Examine the file VMachineSample.java and try to get an overall feel for what the software is doing (or supposed to do).
-You should focus on the OpenNebula/client interaction aspects.
+You should focus on the OpenNebula / client interaction aspects.
 By looking at the file, you should be able to see that the implementation is incomplete.

 Complete the implementation of this file.
 You should focus on the following aspects: